Bartonellosis: What is Cat Scratch Disease?

 CSD can lead to a wide range of symptoms in both humans and animals.
 Fortunately, it rarely progresses to the point of being serious or a threat to human health or that of our feline companions.

 In this article, we'll explain more about CSD and its origins, taking a closer look at how it’s transmitted, and the symptoms associated with it.
-Then, we'll share some simple steps to help you prevent infection and keep everyone in your household happy and healthy.

 What Causes Cat Scratch Disease?